Payment of Wages: Pennsylvania

 Author: Vicki M. Lambert, The Payroll Advisor

-- Employers in Pennsylvania may pay wages to employees in cash, by check, or by direct deposit, if certain requirements are met.
+- Employers in Pennsylvania may pay wages to employees in cash or by check, direct deposit or payroll card under certain conditions.
 See Wage Payment Methods.

 - In Pennsylvania, employees must be paid at least twice a month, but employers may set more frequent paydays.
 See Pay Frequency.